aleksnew2/fs-utils/README.md

-# Connect library to project
+# Connect package to project

 First, you need to have Go installed.
 If Go hasn't installed, then go to [their website](https://go.dev/) and install it.
 When you installed Go, create directory and init module: